huaxiuyao/Wild-Time/README.md

-# Wild-Time: A Benchmark of in-the-Wild Distribution Shift over Time
+# Wild-Time: A Benchmark of in-the-Wild Distribution Shifts over Time

 **Note**: This is a preliminary version of Wild-Time benchmark, we are working on code refactoring and will release the final version in 1-2 months.